Domestic Violence

 • For non-citizens, a domestic violence conviction could mean deportation or denial of a citizenship application.

-• Domestic violence conviction could cost you a professional license if you are in a position of public trust, such as a lawyer or a stockbroker because employers look at it as a matter of character.
+• Domestic violence convictions may cost you a professional license in jobs of public trust, such as a lawyer or a financial broker.
+Many employers treat such cases as character issues.

-• A conviction could mean a requirement to attend a mandatory year-long counseling program.
+• A conviction may require you to complete a year-long counseling program.

 Effective Defenses Against Domestic Violence Charges